michael105/michael105.github.io/cv.md

 1996-2000 I did and finished an education as car mechatronics.

-2000 I moved to Nuremberg, where I again went to school ("BOS") for 3 years, Finishing with my Matura.("Abitur").
+2000 I moved around 200km away of my hometown to Nuremberg, where I again went to school ("BOS") for 3 years, finishing with my Matura.("Abitur").

-1999 I got in contact with linux and installed this on my pc.
+1999 I got in contact with linux and installed it on my pc.
+(I bought a "Suse distribution", the download would have lasted with my 28.8kB Modem for weeks..)

+To Nuremberg I went cause of several reasons, mainly because I started to do freeclimbing in 2000.
+The area in the north of Nuremberg, the "North Frankonian Swiss", is worldwide known amongst climbers for beeing the spot, where modern sportclimbing started.

+Programming 2000-2004.
+2004-2006 (successfull) startup with "pgroupware".

+2006 break - Started my studies.

 `